tyson314/CS-260-Startup-Project/README.md

 different mediums.
 Another thing I like about javascript is the versatility that comes built into arrays and objects.
 I essentially made a mini database of players, and used a class to instantiate teams, and arrays to keep track of which players were selected.

+Simon Login

+A lot of these concepts were pretty familiar because we dealt with them in 240.
+Something I thought was interesting and had never really crossed my mind is hashing the password before storing it into the database.
+It prevents information loss and a good hash would be just as authentic as the original password.
+Something else I learned was how to use the different service endpoints to log a user in.
+The Login and Create requests are intuitive but passing an authtoken to get certain types of data or authorization was an interesting concept.
+I will try and keep my implementation simple, but one day it would be cool to explore all the possibilities of authentication implementation.